bahrus/custom-enhancements/README.md

 So I am advocating no fewer than three "registries", as far as categories of classes / function prototypes:

 1. Custom Elements, that extends HTMLElement (already built into the browser)
-2. Custom Enhancements, that extends EventTarget (the bulk of this proposal)
+2. Custom Enhancements, that extends ElementEnhancement (the bulk of this proposal)
 3. Itemscope managers, that can be simply a function prototype or plain class (the addendum to this proposal we are discussing now).

 So, just to provide a sample API to make things less abstract, suppose the API for registering the Itemscope managers looks like this: